Gain insight into a real legal environment

 - May be undertaken in one or multiple placements

-- May include experience undertaken as an undergraduate (but such experience cannot be used to satisfy the entire 75 day placement)
+- May include experience undertaken as an undergraduate (but such experience cannot be used to satisfy the entire 75 day or 25 day placement)

-Important: Work Experience Rules vary by state.
-So please ensure you read the rules specific to your state carefully and contact us if you have any questions.
+Important: Please ensure you read the rules carefully and contact us if you have any questions.

 when can i do my work experience?